ronaldbosma/blog/content/blog/reqnroll-parsable-value-retriever-and-comparer/index.md

 ### Conclusion

-With the introduction of the `IParsable<T>` interface in .NET 7, it has become a lot easier to create generic parsing logic.
-Combining this with Reqnroll's Value Retrievers and Value Comparers, we can create a generic solution to convert and compare any type that implements the `IParsable<T>` interface.
-Using reflection we can even make this solution more generic and handle any type that implements the `IParsable<T>` interface.
-Because not everybody is a fan of reflection, I'll let you decide which solution you prefer.
+With the introduction of the `IParsable<T>` interface in .NET 7, it has become much easier to create generic parsing logic.
+By combining this interface with Reqnroll's Value Retrievers and Value Comparers, we can create a generic solution to convert and compare any type that implements the `IParsable<T>` interface.
+Using reflection, we can even make this solution more generic and handle any type that implements the `IParsable<T>` interface.
+However, because not everybody is a fan of reflection, I'll let you decide which solution you prefer.